anurag-viitorcloud/laravel-mongo-blogspot/README.md

-# laravel-demo
+# laravel-mongo-blogspot

 ### Introduction

-It is a laravel demo made with Laravel 9 & MongoDB.
+It is a blog manager tool made with Laravel 9 & MongoDB.

 ### Installation